graeyv/Advanced-Programming-Project-HSG/README.md

 This is the cleaned .csv file of the scraped data from immoscout24.ch.
 Each observation represents one property.
 (MAYBE SHORT DESCRIPTION OF VARS?).
 This data is used to (i) train the ML model and (ii) to populate the data visualizations in the WebApp.
 ### 3.2) model
 #### 3.2.1) best_random_forest_model.pkl
 This is a pickle file which contains the trained random forest model that is loaded into the app to make a prediction of the user's property price based on his/her input.
-The real file must be generated using the code (NAME) as the file in the repo is just a placeholder.
+The real file must be generated using the code (immo_random_forest.py) as the file in the repo is just a placeholder.
 #### 3.2.2) feature_columns.pkl
 This pickle file simply contains the variables which are actually used to train the model.
 For simplicity not all scraped data has been integrated into the WebApp and the predictive model.
 ### 3.3) static